-- for the twelve months ending September 30, 2012, the estimated service fee revenue assumes an average monthly revenue per revenue generating horsepower of \$14.31 compared to \$14.55 for the twelve months ended March 31, 2011 and revenue generating horsepower of 675,025 at September 30, 2012 compared to 533,693 at March 31, 2011; - the decrease of our average monthly service fee per revenue generating horsepower results from the fact that market rates in 2009 and early 2010 were lower than market rates prior to 2009, and that as older contracts at higher rates expire, a larger percentage of our contracts are at the lower rates prevalent since 2009.
-Rates improved in the second half of 2010 and we expect that continued improved pricing will ultimately improve our average monthly revenue per revenue generating horsepower as contracts that we entered into in 2009 and early 2010 expire and we enter into new contracts at higher rates; - we intend to grow the number of large-horsepower units in our fleet.
-While large-horsepower units in general generate better gross operating margin than lower-horsepower units, they also generate lower average revenue per revenue generating horsepower; - our average monthly service fee per revenue generating horsepower is calculated by averaging the service fee per revenue generating horsepower for each of the months in the applicable period.
-For the quarters ended June 30, 2010, September 30, 2010, December 31, 2010 and March 31, 2011, our pro forma average monthly service fee per revenue generating horsepower was \$14.77, \$14.60, \$14.46 and \$14.39; - we estimate that approximately 84% (or \$15.3 million) of the revenue increase projected for the twelve months ending September 30, 2012 will be attributable to the increase in horsepower and approximately 16% (or \$2.8 million) will be attributable to the increase in the average revenue per revenue generating horsepower; and - parts and services revenue represents repair services that are performed on compressor units owned by our customers and other third parties.
+- for the year ending December 31, 2012, the estimated service fee revenue assumes an average monthly revenue per revenue generating horsepower of \$13.27 compared to \$14.27 for the twelve months ended September 30, 2011 and revenue generating horsepower of 780,052 at December 31, 2012 compared to 591,290 at September 30, 2011; - the decrease of our average monthly service fee per revenue generating horsepower results from the fact that market rates in 2009 and early 2010 were lower than market rates prior to 2009, and that as older contracts at higher rates expire, a larger percentage of our contracts are at the lower rates prevalent since 2009.
+Rates improved in the second half of 2010 and remained relatively stable through the first nine months of 2011.
+However, we expect to experience pricing pressure in 2012 across the horsepower ranges of our fleet (other than our largest horsepower units).
+Over the long term, we expect that continued improved pricing will ultimately improve our average monthly revenue per revenue generating horsepower as contracts that we entered into in 2009 and early 2010 expire and we enter into new contracts at higher rates. - we intend to grow the number of large-horsepower units in our fleet.
+While large-horsepower units in general generate better gross operating margin than lower-horsepower units, they also generate lower average revenue per revenue generating horsepower.
+If we continue to grow the number of large-horsepower units and deploy those units to provide services to our larger customers via multi-unit orders, our average revenue per revenue generating horsepower increases; - our average monthly service fee per revenue generating horsepower is calculated by averaging the service fee per revenue generating horsepower for each of the months in the applicable period.
+For the quarters ended December 31, 2010, March 31, 2011, June 30, 2011 and September 30, 2011, our pro forma average monthly service fee per revenue generating horsepower was \$14.46, \$14.39, \$14.26 and \$13.97; - the increase in contract operations revenue of \$22.3 million for the twelve months ended December 31, 2012 as compared to the twelve months ended September 30, 2011 is primarily attributable to the increase in horsepower; and - parts and services revenue represents repair services that are performed on compressor units owned by our customers and other third parties.
 Our estimate for parts and service revenue is consistent with our historical experience.
 We do not anticipate any significant increases in these revenues.

 Cost of operations, exclusive of depreciation and amortization.
-We estimate that our cost of operations will be \$35.8 million for the twelve months ending September 30, 2012, as compared to \$31.4 million for the twelve months ended March 31, 2011 on a pro forma basis.
+We estimate that our cost of operations will be \$39.5 million for the year ending December 31, 2012, which excludes equipment operating lease expense related to compression units leased from Caterpillar that we anticipate will be terminated at or prior to the closing of this offering, as compared to \$37.0 million for the twelve months ended September 30, 2011 on a pro forma basis, which includes \$4.1 million of equipment operating lease expense.
 The anticipated increase in our cost of operations is based upon the following assumptions: